pyfibers package¶

 fiber_model (

-) – Ratio of the internodal length to shift the fiber coordinates.center_shift (
+float) – Ratio of the internodal length to shift the fiber coordinates.center (

 - Raises: